Package 'themis'

 The factor variable used to balance around must only have 2 levels.

-The ROSE algorithm works by selecting an observation belonging to class k and generates new examples in its neighborhood is determined by some matrix H_k.
-Smaller values of these arguments have the effect of shrinking the entries of the corresponding smoothing matrix H_k, Shrinking would be a cautious choice if there is a concern that excessively large neighborhoods could lead to blur the boundaries between the regions of the feature space associated with each class.
+The ROSE algorithm works by selecting an observation belonging to class k and generating new examples in its neighborhood, which is determined by a smoothing matrix H_k.
+Smaller values of minority_smoothness and majority_smoothness shrink the entries of H_k, producing tighter neighborhoods.
+This is a cautious choice when there is a concern that excessively large neighborhoods could blur the boundaries between classes.

 When used in modeling, users should strongly consider using the option skip = TRUE so that the extra sampling is not conducted outside of the training set.